Healing from a Narcissistic Mother

 You are not being selfish by taking care of yourself and protecting yourself from further abuse.
 If it helps, consider what you would do for a close friend in the same situation.
 Then, do that for yourself.
 You would not think your friend was selfish, and you are not being selfish either.

-Among other things, recovery results in regaining ourselves, setting healthier boundaries, asserting ourselves in healthy ways, finding balance, and engaging in two-way, reciprocal relationships.
+Among other things, recovery results in finding ourselves, setting healthier boundaries, asserting ourselves in healthy ways, finding balance, and engaging in two-way, reciprocal relationships.

 Finding the Right Therapist and SupportThere are resources across the United States that can be found at 211.org, including sliding scale counseling.
-There are also online therapists like Dr. Martinez-Lewi, who gives telephone consultations.
+There are also online therapists, such as Dr. Linda Martinez-Lewi, who give telephone consultations.

 Some larger churches provide Christian therapists if you attend the church.
 It is very important to find a good fit with a therapist.
+The last thing you need is a therapist who does not get it adding more invalidation.
+So, find someone who understands this disorder.
 Listen to your instincts!
-There are also many groups and forums online for adult sons and daughters of narcissists.

 There is necessary and unnecessary pain.
 Feeling the feelings associated with the recovery process is necessary pain in order to recover.
 Hanging onto a hope that someone will change who has no desire to change can bring years of unnecessary pain.